-41 The NER requirements relating to when the RIT-T needs to be applied can be found in clause 5.16.3 of the NER.
+45 The NER requirements relating to when the RIT-T needs to be applied can be found in clause 5.16.3 of the NER.
 The AER's guidance regarding the identified need and applying the RIT-T can be found in sections 2 and 3.1 of the AER's RIT-T Application Guidelines.

-42 The TNSP must identify one of these four drivers as the 'identified need' for a particular RIT-T.
+46 The TNSP must identify one of these four drivers as the 'identified need' for a particular RIT-T.

-43 NER clause 5.10.2.
-See definition for 'reliability corrective action'.

-- " a 'system strength services' RIT-T TNSPs, as System Strength Service Providers, are required to make system strength services available: - to meet a fault level shortfall or likely fault level shortfall identified by AEMO, in line with NER clause 11.143.15 (applicable until 1 December 2025); and/or - from 2 December 2025, to deliver system strength services to meet the minimum and efficient levels of system strength forecast by AEMO, in line with NER schedule 5.1.14. - " a 'market benefits' RIT-T where the project results in an overall increase in benefits to participants in the NEM (described formally in the NER as 'an increase in the sum of consumer and producer surplus').
+- a 'reliability corrective action' RIT-T which relates to meeting any of the service standards linked to the technical requirements, or other requirements, under either: - the NER (eg, maintain acceptable voltage fluctuations on the network in accordance with the technical standards in NER Schedule 5.1, provide inertia network services in accordance with clause 5.20B.4 or provide system strength services in accordance with clause 5.20C.3); or - in other applicable regulatory instruments (eg, transmission or distribution licences, jurisdictional reliability standards and relevant safety standards);47 - an 'inertia network services' RIT-T TNSPs, as Inertia Service Providers, are required to make inertia network services available: - to meet an inertia shortfall or likely inertia shortfall modified by AEMO in line with NER clause 11.168.9 (prior to 1 December 2027); and/or - to deliver inertia services to meet the binding satisfactory and secure levels of inertia in line with NER clause 5.20B.4 from 1 December 2027; - a 'system strength services' RIT-T TNSPs, as System Strength Service Providers, are required to make system strength services available: - to meet a fault level shortfall or likely fault level shortfall identified by AEMO, in line with NER clause 11.143.15 (applicable until 1 December 2025); and/or - from 2 December 2025, to deliver system strength services to meet the minimum and efficient levels of system strength forecast by AEMO, in line with NER schedule 5.1.14. - a 'market benefits' RIT-T where the project results in an overall increase in net economic benefit.48

-For each type of RIT-T, the objective is to identify the option with the greatest expected net market henefit
+For each type of RIT-T, the objective is to identify the option with the greatest expected net market benefit.

-- " since 'reliability corrective action', 'inertia network services' and 'system strength services' projects are undertaken to meet externally imposed obligations, the preferred option can have negative net market benefits; - however this does not preclude 'reliability corrective action', 'inertia network services' and 'system strength services' projects resulting in positive net market benefits, once evaluation of avoided risk costs and avoided unserved energy is taken into account; - the preferred option for a market benefit RIT-T must have a positive net market benefit. - typically, these market benefits arise as a consequence of the projected impact of the options on the wholesale market; and - repex RIT-Ts that do not have an external driver/obligation, and do not affect the wholesale market, may also have positive net market benefits (eg, on account of avoiding risk costs).
+- since 'reliability corrective action', 'inertia network services' and 'system strength services' projects are undertaken to meet externally imposed obligations, the preferred option can have negative net market benefits; - however this does not preclude 'reliability corrective action', 'inertia network services' and 'system strength services' projects resulting in positive net market benefits, once evaluation of avoided risk costs and avoided unserved energy is taken into account; - the preferred option for a market benefit RIT-T must have a positive net market benefit. - typically, these market benefits arise as a consequence of the projected impact of the options on the wholesale market; and - repex RIT-Ts that do not have an external driver/obligation, and do not affect the wholesale market, may also have positive net market benefits (eg, on account of avoiding risk costs).